 The Proverbs 31 Woman

 The acrostic poem of the courageous wife (vv.
 10–31) paints a picture of the woman a good king should marry.
 This woman is strong and heroic, and Lemuel’s mother taught him that she is “more precious than jewels” (v.
 10).
 Her bride-price would be exceptionally high.
+She is considered a teacher, known for her wisdom and kindness, and like her mother-in-law, she shares her insight with others (v.
+26).
 Her expertise spans from successfully managing her own business (vv.
-18, 24), to buying land and farming it (v.
-16), and wisely handling issues in her household (v.
+18, 24), to buying real estate then farming the land (v.
+16), to wisely handling issues in her household (v.
 27).
+Her business endeavors provide essentials to her community, including clothing (v.
+24) and food (v.
+16).
 These wide-ranging achievements greatly exceed anything allowed to most women in Mesopotamia during this time period (Walton, Matthews, Chavalas, 570).

 Her freedom likely stems from two sources.
 The first is her privileged status in the nobility—she and her husband, who is the king, wear expensive purple or scarlet clothing (vv.
 21–22), and she has maidservants (v.
 15).
 Even more importantly, she has a husband who cherishes her (vv.
 28–29) and allows her to reach her full potential.

 The king’s wife contributes substantially to the economy and well-being of both her family and community.
+She is dressed appropriately for hard work (literally “she girds her loins”), and her arms are strong and capable (v.
+17).
 The line associated with the Hebrew letter waw (v.
-15) can be translated “and she arises [like a lioness] while it is still night to provide prey for her household” (Waltke, de Silva, Collection VII).
+15) can be translated “and she arises [like a lioness] while it is still night to provide prey for her household” (Collection VII).
 This woman, like her husband, “reaches out her hands” to the poor and needy (v.
-20), who benefit from her hard work and profits.
+20), who benefit from her diligence and profits.
 She ensures that her children and husband are clothed warmly in expensive cloth, protected from the snow (v.
 21).
-“Her children rise up and call her blessed” (v.
+In her many pursuits, she does not neglect her husband and children.
+“Her children rise up and call her blessed; her husband also, and he praises her” (v.
 28).
 Because she is not lazy or idle (v.
-27), she laughs at the future, knowing she is well-prepared (v.
+27), and because she fears God (v.
+30), she laughs at the future, knowing she is well-prepared and well-loved (v.
 25).
+The call to “give her the fruit of her hands” (v.31) echoes through the centuries—give her equal pay for her work.
 Similar to the beautiful and costly cloth, she is clothed in strength and dignity (v.
 25), and she joins her husband to promote justice and righteousness in their land.

 A few verses are easily misunderstood when separated from their culture and time.
 The phrase “Her lamp does not go out at night” (v.
 18) does not mean she never sleeps.
 In a world without electricity, the darkness of night was both impenetrable and dangerous.
 In a well-ordered household with adequate money, the lamp burned all night, usually tended to once or twice by the wife who added oil as needed to keep the light burning.
 In verse 22, we see that not only does she care for her household, community, and the poor—she also cares for herself, making luxurious bed coverings for her room and valuable fine linen garments dyed purple (Waltke, De Silva, Collection VII).
 And when her husband “sits among the elders of the land” at the gate (v.
 23), this does not mean he relaxes and enjoys himself while she does all the work.
 The gate signified the place of a city’s authority and power, while sitting was a symbol of teaching (Waltke, De Silva, Collection VII).
 This couple is well-respected and wields great influence.